 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Other drugs may interact with loratadine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect loratadine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all other medicines you use.

 Your pharmacist can provide more information about loratadine.